Bigcountry907/Bionic-Builder/README.md

 Instructions for using the Bionic-Builder

 Note: This build script is made for running on Ubuntu or a Debain System.
 	The kernel is Cross-Compiled so you can not run the build script on the Hikey970 you must use a server or local Ubuntu / Debain system.

 1) Install the packages require for the build.

-A) sudo apt-get install img2simg binfmt-support qemu qemu-user-static debootstrap
+		A) sudo apt-get install android-tools-fsutils binfmt-support qemu qemu-user-static debootstrap .
-Notes: Make sure you install img2simg and not android-tools-fsutils.
-If the resize2fs /dev/sdd12 # max usage of disk give error during execution it is because you have android-tools-fsutils installed.
-Please uninstall android- tools-fsutils and install img2simg.
-Then you will be able to resise2fs /dev/sdd12.
 		B) Install Git if git is not installed yet.

 			1) 	cd ~/